pwyq/netron/DEVELOPMENT.md

 clean up `python_scripts/build/{updated python scripts}` and `python_scripts/dist/{updated python scripts}` pyinstaller warning `lib not found` can be ignore (I don't find it affect anything so far)

+add usage for major files:

+- [view.js]
+- [view-grapher.js]
+- [view-electron.js]
+- [view-browser.js]
+    - This can be ignored if you don't focus on webpage representation format.

+# TODO
+- only add stuff to local client, haven't changed `view-browser.js` (webpage client)